Phoenix Prostitution Attorneys

 Professional & Experienced Lawyer – Available 24/7

-Arizona does not take punishment for those who commit sex crimes lightly, and although prostitution is a less severe charge than most other sex crimes, it is still a serious criminal offense and may result in stiff penalties.
-As such, if you have been charged with a prostitution offense in Arizona, you need the help of an experienced Arizona prostitution lawyer and Phoenix criminal defense attorney.
+Arizona is known for taking a tough stance on those who commit sex crimes.
+Although prostitution is often not scrutinized to the same degree as other sex offenses, it is still a serious criminal offense and may result in stiff penalties.
+That being the case, if you have been charged with a prostitution offense, you need the help of an experienced Phoenix criminal defense attorney who will fight to protect your rights and reputation.

-At Belén Law Firm, our lawyers are skilled in handling sex crimes of all cases, including prostitution cases.
+At Belén Law Firm, PLLC, our lawyers are skilled in handling sex crimes of all cases, including prostitution cases.
 Once an attorney-client relationship has been established, our Phoenix prostitution defense attorneys will walk you through the entire legal process, providing unmatched legal advice and working to build a strong defense for your case.
-To request a free consultation from the top Phoenix criminal defense attorneys at Belén Law Firm, call 602-715-0908 today.
+To request a free consultation from the top Phoenix criminal defense attorneys at Belén Law Firm, PLLC, contact our law office today to schedule a free consultation.

 Is Prostitution Legal in Arizona?

 No, the act of prostitution is not legal in the state of Arizona, or most of the United States, for that matter.
-In fact, prostitution is illegal everywhere in the country with the exception of 10 rural Nevada counties.
+Prostitution is illegal everywhere in the country except for 10 rural Nevada counties.

 ARS § 13-3214

 According to the Arizona Revised Statutes (ARS § 13-3214), it is a crime to knowingly engage in the act of prostitution.
 In the state of Arizona, prostitution is defined as “knowingly engaging in sexual conduct with another person in exchange for money or any other valuable consideration.”
-It’s important to note that sexual conduct may refer to a number of different sexual acts, including but not limited to vaginal intercourse, oral sex, anal sex, and groping.
+It is important to note that sexual conduct may refer to several different sexual acts, including but not limited to vaginal intercourse, oral sex, anal sex, and groping.
 Further, the valued payment might be anything from money to objects to even favors, such as a landlord agreeing to waive rent in exchange for a tenant’s consent to sex.

 What Counts as Prostitution?

 Prostitution charges can result from a number of different acts.
-Of course, the most obvious offense associated with prostitution is the act of engaging in, offering, or promising to engage in sexual conduct in exchange for money.
-Those who solicit prostitution, meaning the ones who offer money in return for sexual favors, are also committing a solicitation of prostitution offense in Arizona and may be charged as such.
+The most apparent offense associated with prostitution is the act of engaging in, offering, or promising to engage in sexual conduct in exchange for money.
+Those who solicit prostitution, meaning the ones who offer money in return for sexual favors, are also committing a solicitation of prostitution offense in Arizona and may be charged with a sex crime.
 Pimping is another common term related to prostitution charges.
-This is when a person receives the earnings of a prostitute.
+Pimping is when a person receives the earnings of a prostitute.

 Other acts that may result in a prostitution charge include transporting for the purpose of prostitution and procuring or pandering, which means to lure, compel, or entice another person for the purposes of prostitution.

-Also a form of prostitution, and one that is punished much more severely, is the crime of prostitution with someone who is under the age of consent in Arizona.
-This is known as child prostitution.
+Prostitution with someone who is under the age of consent, also called child prostitution, is another sex offense that has severe legal consequences.
 In Arizona, child prostitution falls into one of three categories, including engaging in prostitution with a minor who:

 - Is under 15 years of age